EthicalSource/ethicalsource.dev/content/blog/adopting-an-ethical-license.md

 ## A Potentially Useful Framing

-It _may_ be useful is to think about intellectual property rights like other property rights.
+It _may_ be useful to think about intellectual property rights like other property rights.
 Imagine a project is a _neighborhood_.
 Each _house_ has a _lock_ on it installed by the _homeowner_.
 The _lock_ is opened by a _key_ that fits.

-To continue to use the home, the neighborhood maintainer must carry a key that works in the homeowners lock.
+To continue to use the home, the _neighborhood maintainer_ must carry a key that works in the homeowner's lock.

-To change the lock, a _neighborhood maintainer_ _must_ get consent from the homeowner.
+To change the lock, a neighborhood maintainer _must_ get consent from the homeowner.

 In this analogy, the homeowner is a contributor and a house is a substantial contribution.
 The lock is the license, and the key is following the constraints the license imposes.

-Changing the lock is _relicensing_; and carrying around a working key for the locks that cannot be changed is _sublicensing_.
+Changing the lock is _relicensing_.
+Carrying around a working key for the locks that cannot be changed is _sublicensing_.

 ## Authorship Rights